kexplo/OrleansCouchbaseProvider/README.md

 - 10 hours: 10:00:00
 - 10 days: 10:00:00:00

-Refer to the app.confg provided in the CouchBaseStorageTests project for more information.
+Refer to the app.confg provided in the CouchbaseStorageTests project for more information.

 ## How to help

 Take a look at the current issues and report any issues you find.
-The providers have been tested with CouchBase Community 4.1.
+The providers have been tested with Couchbase Community 4.1.

 ## License